sefm-conference/2024/_pages/artifacts.md

 If you cannot submit the artifact as requested or encounter any other difficulties in the submission process, please contact the artifact evaluation chair prior to submission.

 ## Artifact Packaging Guidelines
-We recommend to prepare your artifact in such a way that any computer science expert without dedicated expertise in your field can use your artifact, especially replicate your results.
+We recommend to prepare your artifact in such a way that any computer science expert without dedicated expertise in your field can use your artifact, especially reproduce your results.
 For example, keep the evaluation process simple, provide easy-to-use scripts and a detailed README document.
 Furthermore, the artifact and its documentation should be self-contained.
-In particular, the artifact should contain all the required files to replicate your results.
+In particular, the artifact should contain all the required files to reproduce your results.

 The **.zip** file containing your artifact must consist of the following elements:
-* The **artifact**, i.e., data, software, libraries, scripts, etc. required to replicate the results of your paper.
+* The **artifact**, i.e., data, software, libraries, scripts, etc. required to reproduce the results of your paper.
 Please prepare a **Docker image** or a **Virtual Machine**.
 We recommend to use VirtualBox to save a VM image as an OVA file.
 * A **LICENSE** file that describes the license for your artifact.
 Your license must allow the artifact evaluation committee members to download and evaluate the artifact, e.g., download, use, execute, and modify the artifact for the purpose of artifact evaluation.
 Please refer to typical open-source licenses.
 Artifacts without an open-source license are also accepted, but a license type needs to be specified, allowing the committee to assess the artifact.
 For quick help about possible licenses, visit [https://choosealicense.com/](https://choosealicense.com/).
-* A **README** file that introduces the artifact to the user and guides the user through the replication of your results.
+* A **README** file that introduces the artifact to the user and guides the user through the reproduction of your results.
 Consider the section for [README recommendations](#readme-recommendations) for more details.
 If you cannot submit the artifact as requested or encounter any other difficulties in the submission process, please contact the artifact evaluation chair prior to submission.

 ### Checksum instructions